 The global esports industry had an estimated market size of $1.1 billion in 2021.
 And it is expected to grow another 45% by 2024.
 Games like League of Legends and Overwatch are expected to have massive growth in their direct revenues.
 This growth is mostly going to be from ticket sales, merchandise sales, brand associations, and advertisements.

 The growth and popularity of the esports industry have increased the popularity of esports influencers as well.
 Because of their expertise and success in the gaming industry, these influencers have huge numbers of followers on social media.

 While Twitter seems to be the most popular social media platform for them, Twitch is where their gaming action is.
-In this article, we’ll take a look at the top 41 esports influencers you should know.
+In this article, and ranked in no particular order, we’ll take a look at the top 41 esports influencers you should know about in 2021.